jbesq777/ConsensysFinalProject/CommonAttacks.md

     function popBonusCode()  {
         require(bonusCodes.length >=0);  // this is a tautology
-        bonusCodes.length--; // an underflow can be caused here }
+        bonusCodes.length.sub(1); // an underflow can be caused here }

     function modifyBonusCode(uint index, uint update)  {